hilton/hilton.github.com/blog/_posts/2022-12-13-explanation-order.md

 If you really hate your readers, you’ll have started with a history of product management.
 Conference presentations suffer from the Historical Context Trap even more than writing, where it has a worse impact, because the audience can’t click a button to escape.
-The might have comfortable seats to sleep in, though.
+They might have comfortable seats to sleep in, though.

 ## Specific solution